dima-brook/w3f_application/xp.network.md

 2. **Bytecode Compiler** - it takes the key - value pairs generated at the previous stage as an input and generates the chosen smart contract language bytecode as its output.
 3. **Polkadot pallet** - it uses the Relay Chain callback mechanism to communicate with the other parachains and parathreads using XP Network protocol.

-A set of pre-programmed audited code templates are ready to be populated by the arbitrary data.
-Once a request is received, the templates are populated with the incoming data and are instantly compiled into transaction ready bytecode.
-Initially there will be a limited set of ready smart contract opcode templates for each platform, currently 20, each representing a different use case.
-However, new templates will be added on a permanent regular basis.
-Eventually most possible use cases will be available for each bridged platform.

 #### [PoC](https://github.com/xp-network/xp-compiler)

 Before applying for the grant we have prepared a GitHub repository with the Proof of Concept.

 Since the idea behind the VM Hub is converting one smart contract language bytecode to another we have elaborated the following steps:

-1. We wrote a short smart contract in Solidity.
+1. We wrote a smart contract in Move.
-2. We compiled it to bytecode with the solc compiler.
+2. We compiled the code in move to byte code using the native Move compiler.
-3. We deserialized the bytecode into opcode.
+3. We decompiled the Move byte code to the Move opcode.
-4. An array of opcodes became a bytecode template:
-   a.
-Commands (MSTORE, SSTORE, CALLVALUE, ISZERO, JUMPI, REVERT… )
-   b.
-Data (PUSH 80, PUSH [$] 000000000000000000000000000000000000000001, etc.)
-5. We wrote a request in Move which will specify which template we want to use and will provide the data to populate the template with new data.
-6. The code in Move is then compiled to bytecode & passed to our Substrate pallet.
-7. The pallet deserializes the Move bytecode and extracts the instruction - which template to use and the data to populate it with.
-8. The data from the request is used to populate the opcode parameters in the template.
-9. The template is reassembled to bytecode.
+4. We mapped the opcode in Move to the Solidity opcode.
+5. We serialized the opcode in Solidity to the Solidity bytecode.
-10. We run the two bytecodes (from steps 2 & 9) in the Ethereum testnet.
+6. We tested the resulting bytecode in the Ethereum testnet.
-11. If both the smart contracts run in the testnet and produce the same result - the concept is proved.
+7. The byte code ran and the transaction was included in the block, which proves the concept.

 The above process is automated and can be reproduced on any machine.